SCIInstitute/SCIRun-Exchange/Defibrillation_Evaluation/README.txt

-defib_simulation_evaluation_matlab.srn5 are non-scripted examples of evaluating the DFT with either matlab or python.  the matlab version runs the matlab engine in python. defib_simulation_evaluation.srn5 is a scripted version, and uses python to compute the dft.
+defib_simulation_evaluation_matlab.srn5 are non-scripted examples of evaluating the DFT with either matlab or python.  the matlab version runs the matlab engine in python. defib_simulation_evaluation.srn5 is a scripted version, and uses python to compute the DFT.

 lead_impedance.srn is meant to build on the previous network (defib_simulation_evaluation.srn) to estimate the lead impedance